 Under new leadership and completely redesigned for School Year 2018-19, Community Public Charter School (“Community Middle”) offers Albemarle families a middle years option that aims to foster creativity and intellectual curiosity through art and design, experiential learning, mastery, and student choice.
 As a lab school, CPCS designs and pilots evidence-based approaches to student-centered learning for possible scale to the five ACPS comprehensive middle schools.
 Admission to CPCS is open to any Albemarle resident on a lottery basis and students leave our school prepared for any academic high school pathway or program they choose to pursue.

 The mission of the Community Public Charter School is to provide an innovative learning environment, using the arts, to help children in grades six through eight balance individual strengths and developmental needs to develop the whole child intellectually, emotionally, physically, and socially.
-With Choice Theory as our philosophical base, we strive to help students gain more responsibility for their social-emotional lives and in their academics.

 Our Interdisciplinary Approach